Minerals

 Molybdenum

-Minerals are the cornerstones to good health.
+Minerals are the cornerstones of good health.
 They are essential for all prevention and treatment programs.
-It is important to work with a physician knowledgeable in this area and not treat yourself, because supplements should be highly absorbable, balanced and individualized.
-The symptoms of mineral deficiency overlap with many other illness symptoms and it will be necessary to rule out or in other factors that may need addressed.
+It is important to work with a physician knowledgeable in this area and not treat yourself because supplements should be highly absorbable, balanced, and individualized.
+The symptoms of mineral deficiency overlap with many other illness symptoms and it will be necessary to rule out or in other factors that may need to be addressed.

 The average M.D. or even Nutritionist is not educated in the facts about soil depletion and the epidemic of nutritional deficiencies in our society.
-An orthomolecular doctor, doctor of environmental medicine or a clinical ecologist would be a good choice.
+An orthomolecular doctor, doctor of environmental medicine, a clinical ecologist, or someone who practices functional medicine would be a good choice.